 BCE Inc. has announced:

-Similarly to to my recommendation in the BCE.PR.A / BCE.PR.B interconversion, I recommend that holders of BCE.PR.Z convert to BCE.PR.Y.
-The total dividends paid over the next five years will greater for the latter issue if the average prime rate exceeds 3.152% (provided that this issue continues to pay 100% of prime, which it will do unless the current price of a little under $22 increases to over $25).
-This condition will be met if prime increases steadily to 3.5% at the end of five years, and doesn’t miss by much if there’s only a single hike to 3.25%.
-This is a reasonably good bet, even with the Fed announcing continued financial repression through mid-2015.
+I recommend that holders of BCE.PR.A convert to BCE.PR.B.
+The total dividends paid over the next five years will greater for the latter issue if the average prime rate exceeds 3.45% (provided that this issue continues to pay 100% of prime, which it will do unless the current price of $21 increases to over $25).
+This condition will be met if prime increases steadily to 4% at the end of five years.
+This is a reasonably good bet, even with the Fed announcing continued financial repression through the end of 2014.
 Additionally, I judge the chance of an overshoot of this figure to be much greater than the chance of an extreme undershoot; in other words, I judge the chances of average prime being 5% to be much greater than the chance of average prime being 2%.